Overview

 after and including that command to be undone.

-itself is not affected by app-undo
+The command app-undo itself is not affected by app-undo and is not recorded in

 the history.
-To revert an app-undo
+To revert an app-undo, use app-redo.

 Format: app-undo [INDEX]